Citation, DOI & article data

 - secondary: iatrogenic (lumbar puncture or surgery), over-shunting due to diversion devices, or traumatic

 Spontaneous intracranial hypotension is typically encountered in middle age (30-50 years of age) and has a predilection for women (F:M, 2:1).
-Of interest, this is a similar demographic to pseudotumor cerebri, which is believed to be an unrecognised predisposing factor.
+Of interest, this is a similar demographic to idiopathic intracranial hypertension, which is believed to be an unrecognised predisposing factor.

 Epidemiology of secondary intracranial hypotension is variable and matches that of the underlying cause.

 The condition often presents as a positional headache which is relieved by lying in a recumbent position, usually within 15-30 minutes 12.

 In cases of traumatic or iatrogenic intracranial hypotension, a history of abundant, clear rhinorrhea or otorrhea can sometimes be elicited.
-Such would be the case with cerebrospinal fluid (CSF) leak following sinus surgery, pituitary surgery or with basal skull fractures.
+Such would be the case with cerebrospinal fluid (CSF) leak following sinus surgery, pituitary surgery or basal skull fractures.

 Occasionally, presentation is more sinister, with reported cases of decreased level of consciousness and coma 3.

 Spontaneous intracranial hypotension (SIH) usually is the result of a CSF leak in the spine.
 Causes include 9,12,13:

-- secondary to degenerative dural tears (typically related to calcified thoracic disc protrusions)
+- secondary to degenerative dural tears (typically related to calcified thoracic disc protrusions).
+A dural tear can be ventral (type 1a) or lateral (type 1b)

 - congenital focal absence of dura (nude nerve root) - rare

 Much less frequently, but increasingly recognized, SIH can result from small medial sphenoid meningoceles, often in patients with undiagnosed pseudotumor cerebri.
 It is also more commonly seen in connective tissue disorders, including Marfan syndrome, Ehlers-Danlos syndrome (type II), and autosomal dominant polycystic kidney disease (ADPKD).
 In many instances, the manifestation of these disorders may be subtle or not fit a defined syndrome 12.

 CSF leaks can also be iatrogenic, following lumbar puncture, surgery, secondary to over-shunting, or trauma.

 Imaging is crucial both for confirming the diagnosis of intracranial hypotension and identifying the location of the leak.
 The latter is discussed below in the Imaging Strategy section.

 Described features of intracranial hypotension include: